peridoteagle/interview-coding/README.md

 # Lessons from CEO's: Analyzing the Text from the New York Times Corner Office Column in R

 This repo is an extension of a previous project found at .
 The goal of the previous project was to provide tools to social science researchers to extract topics from a small number of interview transcripts.
 I used transcripts from the New York Times Corner Office Column for test data.
 I was curious about what an analysis of all the New York Times Corner Office Column articles would look like.
 Thus, the inspiration from this project.
 Steps included:
-1. Using the NYT API to get the URL's for Corner Office articles
+1. Using the NYT API to get the URL's for Corner Office articles (approximately 525 articles)
 2. Using these URL's to obtain the content of the articles (not available directly from the API)
 3. Cleaning the transcripts such that the interview questions were removed and each response was coded as an individual document
 4. Cleaning the text data